Feature detection (web development)

 Feature detection (also feature testing) is a technique used in web development for handling differences between runtime environments (typically web browsers or user agents), by programmatically testing for clues that the environment may or may not offer certain functionality.
 This information is then used to make the application adapt in some way to suit the environment: to make use of certain APIs, or tailor for a better user experience.

 Its proponents claim it is more reliable and future-proof than other techniques like user agent sniffing and browser-specific CSS hacks.

 Techniques

 A feature test can take many forms.
 It is essentially any snippet of code which gives some level of confidence that a required feature is indeed supported.
 However, in contrast to other techniques, feature detection usually focuses on performing actions which directly relate to the feature to be detected, rather than heuristics.

+JavaScript

-As JavaScript is the most prevalent scripting language in web browsers, many feature detection techniques use JavaScript to inspect the DOM and local JavaScript environment.
+JavaScript feature detection can inspect the DOM and the local JavaScript environment to test whether browser features or APIs are supported.

 The simplest technique is to check for the existence of a relevant object or property.
 For example, the Geolocation API (used for accessing the device's knowledge of its geographical location, possibly obtained from a GPS navigation device) exposes a geolocation property on the navigator object in the DOM; the presence of which implies the Geolocation API is supported: